 BODY FLOW AND HAND AVAILABILITY:

 Describe the motion and hand use of each distinct dancer role in this call at the beginning and ending of the call.
+Specify if a free hand is needed at the beginning of the call and what hands are available at the end of the call.

 What happens if AND ROLL is added?

 Can you add “Sweep a 1/4” after the call?

+Can you do it double?

 What are good preceding calls For Body Flow and Hand Availability?
 (Avoid both sudden reversal of direction and overflow!)